MikitaGandhi/Gujarati-Database-/README.md

 Download Character Dataset.rar for sample dataset of Characters

-For Full dataset email on: mikigandhi@yahoo.co.in
+For Full dataset email me at : mikigandhi@yahoo.co.in